|

-But here the Church of Christ member will often justify their rejection of this doctrine by saying, 'But even the demons "believe" and of course this doesn't do them any good whatsoever.'
+But here the Church of Christ member will often justify their rejection of this doctrine by saying, 'But even the demons believe and of course this doesn't do them any good whatsoever.'

-The Word of God tells us that ‘God sent forth His Son, born of a woman, born under the law, to redeem those who were under the law,’ (Gal.
-4:3) and that Jesus became FOR us “our righteousness, holiness and redemption.”
+The Word of God tells us that ‘God sent forth His Son, born of a woman, born under the law, to redeem those who were under the law,’ (Galatians 4:3) and that Jesus became FOR us “our righteousness, holiness and redemption.”
 1 Cor.
 1:30

 Question: So where is Justification by faith taught in the New Testament?